Dr Angus John Stewart

 Registered 1984 (Female)

 Dr Lea-Cox joined the practice in 2001.
 She trained at University College, London and Westminster Hospital.
-Her special interests include women’s health, family planning and paediatrics.
+Her special interests include mental health, women’s health, child and student health.
+She developed and maintains the www.camstudenthealth.nhs.uk website.
+She is an executive board member of the Cambridge University Counselling Service Committee

 Dr Jennifer Gwendolen Huguet